 Software on CD

 In addition to your IBM-preinstalled programs and device drivers, additional software is provided on the Device Drivers CD or other CDs.
+You decide which programs to install according to your needs.

 Software available on the World Wide Web